-This base prospectus (this "Base Prospectus") has been approved by the Central Bank of Ireland (the "Central Bank"), as competent authority for the purpose of Directive 2003/71/EC and amendments thereto including Directive 2010/73/EU (the "Prospectus Directive"), as a base prospectus in accordance with the requirements imposed under EU and Irish law pursuant to the Prospectus Directive for the purpose of giving information with regard to the issue of notes ("Notes") issued under the Euro Medium Term Note Programme (the "Programme") described in this Base Prospectus by Santander Consumer Bank AS (the "Issuer") during the period of twelve months after the date hereof.
-Such approval only relates to Notes which are to be admitted to trading on the regulated market of the Irish Stock Exchange (the "Main Securities Market") or other regulated markets for the purposes of Directive 2004/39/EC or which are offered to the public in any Member State.
-Applications have been made to the Irish Stock Exchange (the "Official List") and to trading on the Main Securities Market which is a regulated market for the purposes of Directive 2004/39/EC.
+This base prospectus (this "Base Prospectus") has been approved by the Central Bank of Ireland (the "Central Bank"), as competent authority for the purpose of Directive 2003/71/EC and amendments thereto including Directive 2010/73/EU (the "Prospectus Directive").
+The Central Bank only approves this base prospectus as meeting the requirements imposed under EU and Irish law pursuant to the Prospectus Directive for the purpose of giving information with regard to the issue of notes ("Notes") issued under the Euro Medium Term Note Programme (the "Programme") described in this Base Prospectus by Santander Consumer Bank AS (the "Issuer") during the period of twelve months after the date hereof.
+Such approval only relates to Notes which are to be admitted to trading on the regulated market of the Irish Stock Exchange plc trading as Euronext Dublin ("Euronext Dublin") (the "Main Securities Market") for the purposes of Directive 2014/65/EU or which are offered to the public in any Member State of the European Economic Area.
+Applications have been made to Euronext Dublin to admit Notes issued under the Programme during the period of twelve months after the date hereof to listing on the official list of Euronext Dublin (the "Official List") and to trading on the Main Securities Market which is a regulated market for the purposes of Directive 2014/65/EU.
 The Programme also permits Notes to be issued on the basis that they will not be admitted to listing, trading and/or quotation by any competent authority, stock exchange and/or quotation system or to be admitted to listing, trading and/or quotation by such other or further competent authorities, stock exchanges and/or quotation systems as may be agreed with the Issuer.

-There are certain risks related to any issue of Notes under the Programme, which investors should ensure they fully understand (see "Risk Factors" on pages 5 to 34 of this Base Prospectus).
+There are certain risks related to any issue of Notes under the Programme, which investors should ensure they fully understand (see "Risk Factors" on pages 5 to 37 of this Base Prospectus).